 - Identify the challenges these messages and expectations present in the treatment of substance use disorders.

-- Describe how the application of gender role analysis may benefit men in treatment for a substance use disorder.
+- Describe how the use of gender role analysis may benefit men in treatment for a substance use disorder.

-- Demonstrate at least one gender role intervention.
+- Demonstrate at least one gender role analysis intervention.

-If you have any questions or difficulty accessing the training, contact David Stanley at email@example.com.
+If you have any questions or difficulty accessing the training, contact firstname.lastname@example.org.